helloideabox/powerpack-lite-elementor/readme.txt

 Change default mouse cursor and display icon, image, or text cursor styles on a section or a page of your website.

 ### LEARN FROM EXTENSIVE DOCUMENTATION
-We have [Extensive Documentation](https://powerpackelements.com/docs/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) which includes all types of docs that support users to understand [PowerPack for Elementor](https://powerpackelements.com/docs/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) better.
+We have [Extensive Documentation](https://powerpackelements.com/docs/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) which includes all types of docs that support users to understand [PowerPack Addons for Elementor](https://powerpackelements.com/docs/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) better.

 ### Follow us on Twitter
 Want to know more about us?
 Follow us on [Twitter](https://twitter.com/ppelementor) for more updates and information.